 PLEASE NOTE: Sunday School is currently not meeting The CE Team will continue to monitor school returns, Provincial COVID restrictions and guidelines – with a view to resuming when it is reasonable to do so.

-CGIT – Canadian Girls in Training is a youth group for teenage girls in Grades 7-11.
+CGIT is a youth group for teenage girls in Grades 7-11.

-Serve Others: annually choose a local or global justice project to learn about, support and fundraise for; neighbourhood clean-up; assist, where needed, at church functions
+- Serve Others: annually choose a local or global justice project to learn about, support and fundraise for; neighborhood clean-up; assist, where needed, at church functions

 Of course, singing, eating, sleepovers and crafts are also a big part of our evenings as girls and leaders get to know one another and create lifelong friendships.

 Although CGIT mostly meets in United Churches, we are an interdenominational group, and we encourage all girls to join us, whether they have a church affiliation or not.
 CGIT has been in Canada since 1915.